Even from a distance, it’s possible to support our Juneteenth local artists and businesses.

 The mission of the Arts Center in Orange is to increase the quality of life in our community by promoting an appreciation for fine contemporary arts in diverse styles and ideologies; a forum to promote artistic excellence; scholarship and education; a venue for artists and artisans to work, teach, exhibit and sell work; and a place for the community to learn skills, and to participate in and enjoy the arts.

-Managed by Gordonsville’s award-winning BBQ Exchange, Montpelier’s Exchange Cafe offers slow cooked BBQ and other Virginia-inspired dishes.
-You can still get a taste of Juneteenth by ordering a meal from the BBQ Exchange.
+Gordonsville’s award-winning BBQ Exchange, has provided meals for the in-person Juneteenth Celebrations at Montpelier.
+The restaurant offers slow cooked BBQ and other Virginia-inspired dishes, where you can still get a taste of a savory Juneteenth meal.

 Run by historic culinary expert Leni Sorenson, Indigo House provides opportunities for cooking and farmcraft classes, historic meals, and farm shares.